Maumagnaguagno/Polygonoid/examples/goalrtree/README.md

 goal_tree = map
 for each goal in goals
-  find bounding rect and all rects inside to consider as obstacles use obstacles vertical and horizontal lines as reference to find the smallest rectangle around goal goal_tree[rect] = parition rect in N parts to N goals end
+  find bounding rect and all rects inside to consider as obstacles use visible obstacle corners as reference to find the smallest rectangle around goal goal_tree[rect] = parition rect in N parts to N goals end